-The CDPH mandate and county guidelines on the use of face coverings are binding.
-The CDPH order to school may be found HERE.
+We will continue to comply with CDPH and county guidelines on the use of face coverings.
+The CDPH order may be found HERE.

 FACE COVERINGS FOR EMPLOYEES

 - Adults in TK-12 school settings are required to mask when sharing indoor spaces with students. - N-95 masks are more effective than cloth masks. - Personal hygiene, social distancing, and frequent cleaning efforts are critical parts of employee protection.